 Top of the pack: September 2019 started off on a better note for YES Bank with the Bank having over 0.22 crore shares and being the leader of the pack among the most traded stocks on NSE 4th of September, 2019.

 SEBI Settlements done: Yes Bank report on 'NIL' divergences in its asset classification and provisioning from RBI norms called for settlements since there were discrepancies on the part of the bank and the compliance officer regarding the disclosure.
-On 3rd September 2019, YES Bank and its compliance officer Shivanand Shettigar settled a case with markets regulator SEBI by paying a total amount of Rs 66 lakh towards settlement charges.
+On 3rd September 2019, YES Bank and its compliance officer Shivanand Shettigar settled a case with market regulator SEBI by paying a total amount of Rs 66 lakh towards settlement charges.
 This swept up the share prices.

-The investors will regain the assurance from the lender to be able to bet on their money.
-Knowing that their investment will fetch them results will lead to better market mechanism for YES Bank.
+The investors will regain assurance from the lender to be able to bet on their money.
+Knowing that their investment will fetch them results will lead to a better market mechanism for YES Bank.
 The bank is cleaning up the defaulter list and is providing for better improvements for the resurgence of the bank share prices.
 Therefore, You can feel SAFE with your investment as our outlook is positive.

 For more information on Yes Bank, Click here